ruwantw/ruwantw.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm a Ph.D. candidate at the [AI Institute](https://aiisc.ai), University of South Carolina, advised by [Dr. Amit Sheth](https://amit.aiisc.ai/).
-My research focuses on introducing a novel approach to scene understanding in autonomous systems through Neurosymbolic AI, with an emphasis  on building large-scale multimodal knowledge graphs and leveraging them to enhance machine perception and context understanding.
+I'm a Research Scientist at the Bosch Center for Artificial Intelligence in Pittsburgh.
+I completed my Ph.D. at the [AI Institute](https://aiisc.ai), University of South Carolina, advised by [Dr. Amit Sheth](https://amit.aiisc.ai/).
+My dissertation research focused on introducing a novel approach to scene understanding in autonomous systems through Neurosymbolic AI, with an emphasis  on building large-scale multimodal knowledge graphs and leveraging them to enhance machine perception and context understanding.

-Previously, I spent three productive summers at Bosch Center for AI in Pittsburgh, working with [Dr. Cory Henson](https://www.bosch.com/research/about-bosch-research/our-research-experts/cory-henson/) on exciting problems in knowledge representation and Neurosymbolic AI for autonomous driving.
+Previously, I spent three productive summers at the Bosch Center for AI in Pittsburgh, working with [Dr. Cory Henson](https://www.bosch.com/research/about-bosch-research/our-research-experts/cory-henson/) on exciting problems in knowledge representation and Neurosymbolic AI for autonomous driving.

 Before starting grad school, I spent 3.5 years at the [London Stock Exchange Group (LSEG)](https://www.lseg.com/en) as a Senior Software Engineer in the Machine Learning Research Group, where I focused on leveraging machine learning to enhance and develop novel solutions for LSEG's product stack.

-I'm interested in research at the intersection of multimodal representation learning, where I leverage foundation models, Neurosymbolic AI, and knowledge representation to develop methods that achieve improved cognitive and perceptual abilities.
+I'm interested in research at the intersection of Embodied and Neurosymbolic AI, leveraging foundation models, agents, and multimodal representation learning to advance the cognitive and perceptual abilities of autonomous systems.

 ---